UNIVERSITY of WISCONSIN-MADISON

 Since the most important part of learning a language is using that language to communicate with others, our online program is unique in its carefully planned weekly conversation class that allows for effective speaking practice.
 In preparation for this virtual conversation practice, students work through instructional material on their own throughout the week, then small groups of students who meet online with a UW instructor to work through targeted speaking activities.
 Here’s what our unique blend of synchronous and asynchronous learning looks like:

 Reading activities: Our program builds reading skills by guiding you through strategies to approach a new text and working through pre- and post-reading questions.
 Teaching reading live during a virtual class is slow and ineffective, so we moved reading to an asynchronous online activity.
-Instructors walk you through texts with written or recorded instructions, give you time to read on your own and provide a way to check your understanding.

 Listening activities: Our courses have always incorporated audio activities to expose you to more accents and different situations than one instructor can give you in class.
 Since these activities were already pre-recorded, it was easy to adapt them so that students could listen on their own.
 Many of our students say they are more likely to do additional listening activities in an online format.

 Pronunciation practice: Your instructor will specifically teach pronunciation of new words in the pre-recorded lessons.
 Meanwhile, the course platform provides additional audio and video that targets certain aspects of pronunciation, allowing you to hear different accents.
+The small virtual conversation groups allow for more direct feedback on pronunciation.

 Writing exercises: Simple writing activities and short essays are one more way to reinforce and deepen understanding of new language and vocabulary.
 In many cases, our online classes use the same textbook or materials as our in-person classes.
 We provide answer keys for written exercises, and instructors give personalized feedback on several short essays.